Crown-Commercial-Service/ccs-esourcing-tenders-api/README.md

 | rollbar.framework            | ROLLBAR_FRAMEWORK          | string        | Value to use for the Rollbar framework attribute             |
 | rollbar.endpoint             | ROLLBAR_ENDPOINT           | string        | Can be used to override Rollbar URL endpoint                 |

-## Additional information
-This is a good place to link to additional or related information if it’s available such as API documentation or a separate documentation website.

 ## Licence
 The project is licensed with the [MIT License](https://opensource.org/licenses/MIT).